 Our tool integrates with popular code hosting service services such as GitHub and Bitbucket and automation tools, making it easy to translate your content and ensure consistency across all your global touchpoints.

-You have the option to translate your content by selecting from our range of translation services such as Gengo and TextMaster and machine translation alternatives like DeepL, Google Translate, and Microsoft Translator.
+You have the option to translate your content by selecting from our range of translation services such as Gengo and TextMaster and machine translation alternatives like DeepL, Google Translate, and Azure AI Translator.
 Or you can just invite your own translators to participate in your project(s).

 POEditor’s collaborative features allow you to streamline communication between your teams and translators, guaranteeing everyone stays on the same page throughout the localization process.
-So if you want to strengthen your global presence, POEditor provides the tools and support you need to succeed.
+So if you want to strengthen your global presence, POEditor provides the tools and support you need to succeed at a friendlier cost.